Michigan Fitness Foundation

 - Participate in quarterly Safe Routes to School grant review process.
 Conduct any site visits necessary to understand and convey the needs of the school.

 - Actively seek out schools/communities ready to complete federal funding applications.

-- Other projects and responsibilities may be added at the organization’s discretion.
+- Projects and responsibilities may be added or modified at the organization’s discretion.

 JOB REQUIREMENTS AND QUALIFICATIONS: